Description

 - Collaboration and productive struggle

-- Developing a confident growth mindset in mathematics
+- Developing confidence and a growth mindset in mathematics

-By the end of the course, students will have a strong foundation for university-level calculus and a deeper appreciation for how calculus is used to understand and model real-world situations.
+By the end of the course, students will have a strong foundation for university-level calculus and a deeper appreciation for how calculus models real-world situations.

 - TI-83+ or higher graphing calculator